 While there's currently no cure for Angelman syndrome, research into treatments is being done in other countries.
 There are also clinical trials looking at treatment for some of the symptoms associated with Angelman syndrome, such as seizures.

 AngelmanUK is a charity providing information and support for parents and carers of people with Angelman syndrome.

-As well as visiting the website, you can also call the charity's helpline on 0300 999 0102 to speak with parents of people with Angelman syndrome, who can offer you advice and support.
+You can call their helpline (0300 999 0102) to speak with parents of people with Angelman syndrome, who can offer you advice and support.

-If your child has Angelman syndrome, your clinical team will pass information about them on to the National Congenital Anomaly and Rare Diseases Registration Service (NCARDRS).
+If your child has Angelman syndrome, your clinical team will pass information about them on to the National Congenital Anomaly and Rare Disease Registration Service (NCARDRS).

 The NCARDRS helps scientists look for better ways to prevent and treat this condition.
 You can opt out of the register at any time.

 Next review due: 09 March 2026